 The High-Speed Read instruction, 0BH, is supported in both SPI bus protocol and SQI protocol.
-This instruction supports frequencies of up to 80 or 104 MHz with additional dummy input cycles prior to first data byte output.
+This instruction supports frequencies of up to 104 MHz from 2.7V-3.6V and up to 80 MHz from 2.3V-3.6V.
 On power-up, the device is set to use SPI.

-Initiate High-Speed Read by executing an 8-bit command, 0BH, followed by address bits A[23-0] and a dummy byte.
-CE# must remain active low for the duration of the High-Speed Read cycle.
+Initiate High-Speed Read by executing an 8-bit command, 0BH, followed by address bits A[23:0] and a dummy byte.
+CE# must remain active-low for the duration of the High-Speed Read cycle.
 See Figure 5-6 for the High-Speed Read sequence for SPI bus protocol.